Towards the Detection of Diffusion Model Deepfakes: Related Work

-\paragraph{Frequency-Based Deepfake Detection} Zhang et al.~\cite{zhangDetectingSimulatingArtifacts2019} were the first to demonstrate that the spectrum of \ac{GAN}-generated images contains visible artifacts in the form of a periodic, grid-like pattern due to transposed convolution operations.
-These findings were later reproduced by Wang et al.~\cite{wangCNNgeneratedImagesAre2020} and extended to the~\ac{DCT} by Frank et al.~\cite{frankLeveragingFrequencyAnalysis2020}.
-Another characteristic was discovered by Durall et al.~\cite{durallWatchYourUpconvolution2020}, who showed that \acp{GAN} are unable to correctly reproduce the spectral distribution of the training data.
+\paragraph{Frequency Artifacts in Generated Images} Zhang et al.\ were the first to demonstrate that the spectrum of \ac{GAN}-generated images contains visible artifacts in the form of a periodic, grid-like pattern due to transposed convolution operations \cite{zhangDetectingSimulatingArtifacts2019}.
+These findings were later reproduced~\cite{wangCNNgeneratedImagesAre2020} and extended to the~\ac{DCT}~\cite{frankLeveragingFrequencyAnalysis2020}.
+Another characteristic was discovered in \cite{durallWatchYourUpconvolution2020}, who showed that \acp{GAN} are unable to correctly reproduce the spectral distribution of the training data.
 In particular, generated images contain increased magnitudes at high frequencies.
-While several works attribute these spectral discrepancies to transposed convolutions~\cite{zhangDetectingSimulatingArtifacts2019, durallWatchYourUpconvolution2020} or, more general, up-sampling operations~\cite{frankLeveragingFrequencyAnalysis2020, chandrasegaranCloserLookFourier2021}, no consensus on their origin has yet been reached.
-Some works explain them by the spectral bias of convolution layers due to linear dependencies~\cite{dzanicFourierSpectrumDiscrepancies2020, khayatkhoeiSpatialFrequencyBias2022}, while others suggest the discriminator is not able to provide an accurate training signal~\cite{chenSSDGANMeasuringRealness2021, schwarzFrequencyBiasGenerative2021}.
+While several works attribute these spectral discrepancies to transposed convolutions~\cite{zhangDetectingSimulatingArtifacts2019,durallWatchYourUpconvolution2020} or, more general, up-sampling operations~\cite{frankLeveragingFrequencyAnalysis2020,chandrasegaranCloserLookFourier2021}, no consensus on their origin has yet been reached.
+Some works explain them by the spectral bias of convolution layers due to linear dependencies~\cite{dzanicFourierSpectrumDiscrepancies2020,khayatkhoeiSpatialFrequencyBias2022}, while others suggest the discriminator is not able to provide an accurate training signal~\cite{chenSSDGANMeasuringRealness2021,schwarzFrequencyBiasGenerative2021}.